nicholas-johnson/content_driven/README.md

-# Stripes DSL
+# Content Driven Gem

-A super clean DLS for defining blogs and websites, no database required.
-Works with any Ruby framework but plays especially nicely with Sinatra and the Stripes framework.
+A super clean DLS for defining blogs and websites with an emphasis on clean **Information Architecture**, sensible **Metadata** and **SEO**.
+Filesystem based so no database required.
+Works with any Ruby framework but plays especially nicely with Sinatra.

+Aimed at developers.
+Define your site architecture using the simple Ruby DSL.
+Write your content in HAML, Markdown, ERB, whatever suits.
+Push to Heroku and you're live!

+Create custom content types simply by subclassing ContentDriven::Page.
+The DSL will learn and adapt.

 Define your site using calls like blog_post :post_title.
-Write your content in HAML, Markdown, ERB, whatever suits you.
-Place it in your views directory and you're ready to roll!

 ## No database